 The feed record sheets are for the use of the club members in keeping a complete record of all feeds; kind, amount, value, etc., for their animals.
 A simple, yet accurate method of keeping records is for each member to enter each week on his feed record sheet, the amount of milk, hay, grain, etc., fed during the week, and transfer this information to the record book once a month.
+The record should be kept the full year and not just a few months in the summer.
+Records should be continuous from year to year as long as the member is in Club work and should be summarized annually.
 The first pages of the record book should be filled in as soon as the member starts his work.
 The remainder of the book is to be filled in at the close of the year's work by taking final figures from the feed record sheet and adding other necessary information.